maozhitao/OmicsIntegrationPipeline/VALIDATION.md

             <li>Same as the adding noise step in drop and impute values approach</li>
         </ul>
     </li>
     <li>Read the sample selection table and pick the case samples and control samples, and then calculate the absolute log fold change of average gene expressions between case samples and control samples.
+Then the rank of absolute log fold change is evaluated.
         <ul>
             <li>Sample selection table: A csv file contains samples and case/control indicator(<a href=https://github.com/bigghost2054/AutomatedOmicsCompendiumPreparationPipeline/blob/Pipeline_20200307/TestFiles/Input_KnowledgeCapture_fur.csv>Example</a>).
 It contains two columns:
             <ol>